 Bharti’s CEO–Sanjay Kapoor–said, “We are now aligned to handle data.
 Bharti has also created new, independent divisions within data.
 We have unbundled the concept of value-added services into several independent divisions such as e-commerce, entertainment, m-health, m-advertising and m-banking, among others.
 We have hired the best of industry experts to head each of these sectors for data play.”

-In terms of high speed broadband services on 3G or 4G, Mukesh is the only pan-India player.
-One side, Bharti is lacking in pan-India coverage for 4G services, while on other side, RIL is also seeking for voice spectrum—the upcoming telecom policy has proposed RS20 crore for license of voice services.
-It’s expected that Mukesh might tie-up with his Anil’s Reliance communications for voice services in India.
+In terms of high-speed broadband services on 3G or 4G, Mukesh is the only pan-India player.
+One side, Bharti is lacking in pan-India coverage for 4G services, while on another side, RIL is also seeking for voice spectrum—the upcoming telecom policy has proposed RS20 crore for the license of voice services.
+It’s expected that Mukesh might tie-up with his Anil’s Reliance Communications for voice services in India.

 Bharti is currently one of the biggest players in India which is offering voice services on 2G and 3G.
-Number of rumors are speculating that RIL might delay its 4G launch till October of this year.
+A number of rumours are speculating that RIL might delay its 4G launch till October of this year.
 The reason is quite obvious that the company is waiting for superior ecosystem such as availability of cheaper devices, larger numbers subscribers to adopt 4G services and voice standard.